Information Security Risk Management

 • Primary staff responsibility for each recommendation

-• Estimated financial costs, time and staffing resources to carry out identified mitigation recommendations, including estimated start and completion dates
+• Identifying staffing resources to carry out identified mitigation recommendations, including start and completion dates

 • Metrics to evaluate progress and success.